gvergnaud/ts-pattern/README.md

 sanitize('button'); // 'button'
 ```

-Obviously, you can still provide patterns that are more complex than strings, and aren't possible to express with regular switch statements.
+Obviously, it also works with more complex patterns than strings.
 Exhaustive matching also works as you would expect.

 ## API Reference